Humphrey the Whale: 1985

-Early the next morning, the equipment was loaded onto the private yacht, Boot Legger, donated by its owner for the rescue effort.
+Early the next morning, the equipment was loaded onto the private yacht, Boot Legger, loaned by its owner for the rescue effort.
 Directed to the location in the slough where Humphrey was last seen, the speaker was lowered over the side of the boat, the sounds were played, and Humphrey emerged from the water at the bow of the ship.
 The captain quickly started down the river with Humphrey close in tow.
 With the assistance of numerous fish and wildlife agencies, including the Army's 481st Transportation Company (Heavy Boat), the crew led him the many miles back down the Sacramento river, alternately playing and not playing the whale songs to keep his interest.
 Large numbers of spectators lined the banks of the river.

 As they approached the San Francisco Bay and the water gained in salinity, Humphrey became visibly excited and began sounding.
-Though the crew lost sight of him that night, they picked him back up in the morning and led him out through the Golden Gate bridge into the Pacific Ocean on November 4, 1985, at 4:36 p.m.
+Though the crew lost sight of him that night, they picked him back up in the morning and led him out through the Golden Gate Bridge into the Pacific Ocean on November 4, 1985, at 4:36 p.m.
 The town of Rio Vista later erected a commemorative granite marker at City Hall at the east end of Main Street.
 A restaurant in Antioch was named Humphrey's in the whale's honor.
 The restaurant has since been remodeled and its name changed to 'Smith's Landing Seafood Grill'.

 1990

-Humphrey stayed a considerable time in 1990 in the embayment immediately north of Sierra Point in Brisbane, California where occupants of the Dakin Building could observe his antics.
+Humphrey stayed a considerable time in 1990 in the embayment immediately north of Sierra Point in Brisbane where occupants of the Dakin Building could observe his antics.
 Humphrey became beached on a mudflat in San Francisco Bay to the north of Sierra Point and to the south of Candlestick Park.
 He was extricated from the mudflat with a large cargo net and support from the Marine Mammal Center and a U.S. Coast Guard boat.

 This time, he was successfully guided back to the Pacific Ocean using a combination of "oikomi" simultaneously with the broadcast of attractive sounds of humpback whales preparing to feed from a boat headed towards the open ocean.
 Researchers Louis Herman and Bernie Krause led a team of scientists who used sound recordings of natural whale feeding vocalizations to guide Humphrey back to safety.
 These sounds were produced for a swimming trajectory of 50 mi until Humphrey reached the Pacific Ocean, sometimes attaining speeds of 30 mph.